taskKG/taskKG.github.io/README.md

 ### [RQ2](https://github.com/taskKG/taskKG.github.io/blob/main/RQ/RQ2.replication.xlsx)
 -  We evaluate the effectiveness of TaskKQ4Q by asking participants to complete a set of programming tasks.
 When they need to learn how to solve a specific task, we ask them to find the specifics on Stack Overflow.
 They do that writing questions on their own and with the TaskKQ4Q tool.
 #### [Select Participants Questionnaire](https://github.com/taskKG/taskKG.github.io/blob/main/experiments/TaskKGQuestion.docx)
--We used the questionnaire to find out each participant's programming ability in order to complete the selection and group experiment.
+- We used the questionnaire to find out each participant's programming ability in order to complete the selection and group experiment.